zowe/docs-site/versioned_docs/version-v1.28.x/user-guide/configure-caching-service-ha.md

 - `#volume` variable

    If you set to use the `NONRLS` mode, a storage volume is required.
 Replace `#volume` with you desired storage volume.

+Note: The `ZWECSVSM` JCL defines the key length and record length of the VSAM instance.
+If the key length and record length of this JCL is changed, `CACHING_STORAGE_VSAM_KEYLENGTH` and `CACHING_STORAGE_VSAM_RECORDLENGTH` must be set in `instance.env` to the new values.

 **Procedure**